-A. Physical Education K-12

-- 1. Physical Education will enable students to acquire the knowledge and skills necessary to maintain - physical fitness, participate in physical activities and make healthy life style choices.

-All students grades K-4 will receive 45 minutes per week of physical education.
+- A. Physical Education K-12 - 1.
+Physical Education will enable students to acquire the knowledge and skills necessary to maintain physical fitness, participate in physical activities and make healthy life style choices. - All students grades K-4 will receive 45 minutes per week of physical education.
 All students 5-8 will receive physical education 125 minutes per week.
-All students in grades 9-12 will participate in physical education in order to meet the Physical Education Standards and graduation requirements. - The high school counselors will encourage students to take elective physical education classes.

-3. The physical education program will provide adequate space and equipment to ensure quality physical education classes for students.

-4. Physical education will be taught by a certified physical education instructor.

-- (Goal: See IX B 1 and 2)

-- (court. see No. 1, and 2).

-All staff involved in physical education will be provided opportunities for professional development focusing on physical activity, fitness, health, and wellness.

-Lake Central School Corporation does not permit students to substitute other school or community - activities for physical education class time or credit in place of the required physical education - - Lake Central School Corporation is developing a culture of physical activity. - Lake Central School Corporation sponsors intramural activities for students grades 9-12.
-Lake Central School Corporation provides facilities to community organizations that offer intramural - activities for students in grades 1-12.

-Lake Central School Corporation offers a wide variety of athletic camps during the summer for - students in grades 1-12. - C. Daily Recease and Physical Activity Breaks Each elementary school shall provide daily physical activity via scheduled recess in accordance with Indiana Code 20-30-5-7.5. - 2.
+All students in grades 9-12 will participate in physical education in order to meet the Physical Education Standards and graduation requirements.
+The high school counselors will encourage students to take elective physical education classes. - 3.
+The physical education program will provide adequate space and equipment to ensure quality physical education classes for students. - Physical education will be taught by a certified physical education instructor.
+(Goal: See IX Goal #3) - 5.
+All staff involved in physical education will be provided opportunities for professional development focusing on physical activity, fitness, health, and wellness. - 6.
+Lake Central School Corporation does not permit students to substitute other school or community activities for physical education class time or credit in place of the required physical education course. - B. Physical Activity K-12 - 1.
+Lake Central School Corporation will continue to develop the culture of physical activity. - 2.
+Lake Central School Corporation sponsors intramural activities for students grades 9-12. - 3.
+Lake Central School Corporation provides facilities to community organizations that offer intramural activities for students in grades 1-12. - 4.
+Lake Central School Corporation offers a wide variety of athletic camps during the summer for students in grades 1-12. - C. Daily Recess and Physical Activity Breaks - 1.
+Each elementary school shall provide daily physical activity via scheduled recess in accordance with Indiana Code 20-30-5-7.5. - 2.
 All teachers will be encouraged to use physical activity breaks when possible.

-D. Physical Activity and Remedial Activities/Punishment S. School staff will not use physical activity (e.g., running laps, pushups) or withhold opportunities for physical activity (e.g. reces, physical education) as punishment.

-E. Walking and Bicycling to School

-Where appropriate and safe; schools will allow walking and bicycling to school

-2. The school corporation will explore the availability of both local and federal funds (e.g. Safe Routes to School funds administered by the Indiana Department of Transportation) to supp ernment in improving safe routes to school.
+- D. Physical Activity and Remedial Activities/Punishment - 1.
+School staff will not use physical activity (e.g. running laps, pushups) or withhold opportunities for physical activity (e.g. recess, physical education) as punishment. - E. Walking and Bicycling to School - 1.
+Where appropriate and safe; schools will allow walking and bicycling to school. - 2.
+The school corporation will explore the availability of both local and federal funds (e.g. Safe Routes to School funds administered by the Indiana Department of Transportation) to support local government in improving safe routes to school.